 Special Diet Notes & Options: Triple Chocolate Granola

 Also, I like to use mini chocolate chips when creating chocolate granola clusters (my favorite).
 Where sensitive milk allergies are a concern, Enjoy Life mini chocolate chips are a great option.
-If potential traces of milk are not a concern for you, then Ghirardelli semi-sweet mini chocolate chips may be a good option, since they are made without milk ingredients.
 When making a “loose” granola, larger dairy-free chips or dark chocolate chunks can be used.

 - Preheat your oven to 250ºF and lightly grease a large baking sheet or line it with a silicone baking mat.